Convexus-Protocol/AMM-SCORE/Convexus-Commons/Librairies/docs/README.md

 A **path** if a sequence of [`tokenIn`, `fee`, `tokenOut`], encoded in bytes.

-The `tokenIn` and `tokenOut` addresses must be represented in bytes using its standard format provided in most ICON SDK.
+The `tokenIn` and `tokenOut` addresses must be represented in bytes using its standard format provided in the ICON SDK.
 The `fee` must be represented in bytes as a big endian 32-bits integer.

 Here's an example: